akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ### Joining to Seed Nodes

-The seed nodes are initial contact points for joining a cluster, which can be done if different ways:
+The seed nodes are initial contact points for joining a cluster, which can be done in different ways:

 * @ref:[automatically with Cluster Bootstrap](typed/cluster.md#joining-automatically-to-seed-nodes-with-cluster-bootstrap)
 * @ref:[with configuration of seed-nodes](typed/cluster.md#joining-configured-seed-nodes)